How to fix iCloud restore stuck issue on iPhone and iPad

 Fid the solutions for Why are you getting a message like iCloud Restore Failed and Stopped on iPhone/iPad.
 Before updating the iPhone to the Latest iOS or Upgrading to the upcoming iOS version, you must have taken back up for safety measures in case you do not lose valuable data.
 Now, the device is ready after upgrading to New iOS, but some of the data is missing then?
 There is one best and most adaptable method is to restore via iCloud.

-Restoring backup using iCloud doesn’t require any cable or computer; just you need your iPhone and good internet connection.
+Restoring a backup using iCloud doesn’t require a cable or computer; you just need your iPhone and a good internet connection.
 However, if time is terrible for you, then you might face critical situations while restoring the backup.
-Facing such problems isn’t the big deal after updating iOS, and many users encountered and solve this dilemma by the below solutions.
+Facing such problems isn’t a big deal after updating iOS, and many users have encountered and solved this dilemma by using the solutions below.

 Fix or Unstuck iCloud Restore failed on iPhone and iPad after iOS Update